Peanut Butter Banana Baked Oatmeal Cups

 Peanut Butter Banana Baked Oatmeal Cups are a simple, healthier dish that’s loaded with flavor.
 Made with just a handful of ingredients, this freezer-friendly, make-ahead recipe is perfect for breakfast!

-If you’re a fan of easy baked oatmeal, then you’re going to love these easy baked oatmeal cups.
+If you’re a fan of baked oatmeal, then you’re going to love these easy baked oatmeal cups.

 Remember these apple cinnamon baked oatmeal cups and those strawberry banana oatmeal cups?
 So easy to make, and perfect for a grab ‘n go breakfast or easy snack.